Lancelot117-wang/Single-Page-Application-MEAN/README.md

 # Mean

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6\
-This project was implemented with Angular, Node, Express and MongoDB Run `ng install` dependencies are listed in package.json Backend dependencies are listed in ./backend/package.json
+This project was implemented with Angular, Node, Express and MongoDB\
+Run `ng install` dependencies are listed in package.json\
+Backend dependencies are listed in ./backend/package.json\

 ## Development server